 Cleveland Public Library Preservation Office (Cleveland, Ohio) is in possession of microfilm masters of B.O.
 (2 reels, 35 mm)

-Last not least, some years ago a complete digitized version of the Biulleten' Oppozitsii has been made available in the World Wide Web (thanks to Felix J. Kreisel) within the framework of the Iskra Research website.
+Last not least, some years ago a complete digitalized version of the Biulleten' Oppozitsii has been made available in the World Wide Web (thanks to Felix J. Kreisel) within the framework of the Iskra Research website.

 Here you can find the tables of contents of all B.O. issues, reproduced from the reprint edition (New York: Monad Pr., 1973).
 Please note, that an * (asterisk) on the left means that an article was factually written by Trotsky although published in B.O. anonymously or under pseudonym: